greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/resgroups.html.md

 -   A transaction submitted by any Greenplum Database role with `SUPERUSER` privileges runs under the default resource group named `admin_group`.
 Keep this in mind when scheduling and running Greenplum administration utilities.
 -   Ensure that you assign each non-admin role a resource group.
 If you do not assign a resource group to a role, queries submitted by the role are handled by the default resource group named `default_group`.
 -   Use the `CONCURRENCY` resource group parameter to limit the number of active queries that members of a particular resource group can run concurrently.
--   Use the `MEMORY_LIMIT` and `MEMORY_SPILL_RATIO` parameters to control the maximum amount of memory that queries running in the resource group can consume.
+-   Use the `MEMORY_LIMIT` parameters to control the maximum amount of memory that queries running in the resource group can consume.
 -   Greenplum Database assigns unreserved memory \(100 - \(sum of all resource group `MEMORY_LIMIT`s\) to a global shared memory pool.
 This memory is available to all queries on a first-come, first-served basis.
 -   Alter resource groups dynamically to match the real requirements of the group for the workload and the time of day.
 -   Use the `gp_toolkit` views to examine resource group resource usage and to monitor how the groups are working.